csharp-atributos

 }

-In this example, the Author attributes applied to the Example class and the ExampleMethod are read and displayed.
+In this example, the Author attributes applied to the Example class and the ExampleMethod method are read and displayed.